security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-A base is a distinctively-named building or complex - like a barracks or camp - where the organization is located.
+A base is a distinctively named building or complex - like a barracks or camp - where the organization is located.

 ### Type of field